Advertiser Disclosure

 • Top rates require high balances

-Why We Chose Prime Alliance For Best Business Savings Accounts
+Why We Chose Prime Alliance For The Best Variety Of Business Savings Options

 If you need to keep a significant balance in a checking account, Prime Alliance has you covered with its interest checking.
-The rates are respectable but not eye-popping, ranging from 0.05% on balances up to $100K and rising to 0.20% on balances of $200K and up.
-These rates compare favorably to the national average for savings.
+The rates are respectable but not eye-popping, ranging from 0.05% on balances up to $100k, $0.10% on balances between $100-$200k, and rising to 0.20% on balances of $200k+.
+These rates compare favorably to the national average for savings but are not as impressive as other high-earning business checking rewards accounts like LendingClub.

 Prime Alliance Fees